Asian Markets Rally After Wall Street Highs - UrduPoint

 But investors returned to buying on expectations borrowing costs will be reduced later this year.

-Hong Kong advanced Friday on gains from the past two sessions, with investors looking to the release of new US inflation data later in the day.
+Friday's producer price index "will be closely watched by markets and should drive the near-term direction for the equity and bond markets", said Larry Tentarelli, chief technical strategist at Blue Chip Daily Trend Report.

-"Tomorrow's PPI (producer price index) will be closely watched by markets and should drive the near-term direction for the equity and bond markets," said Larry Tentarelli, chief technical strategist at Blue Chip Daily Trend Report.
+Tokyo's key Nikkei index ended at a new 34-year high, partly supported by the Wall Street rallies, including tech shares.

-Jakarta stocks also gained Friday morning, as Indonesia's election commission results, with half of the votes counted, showed Defence Minister Prabowo Subianto was on course to win the country's presidential election by a wide margin.
+Jakarta stocks also gained Friday, as Indonesia's election commission results showed Defence Minister Prabowo Subianto was on course to win the presidential election by a wide margin with more than half of the votes counted.

 Shanghai - Composite: Closed for holiday